 In addition, I teach a short course on the music of the Beatles, “Love is All, Love is You: The Spirituality of the Beatles.”
 The program features video clips of their songs and performances, discussion of their songs’ messages and values, and audience reflections on what the Beatles’ music has meant to them.

-I wrote for The Grand Rapids Press from 1985 to 2009 and have been writing for newspapers since 1978.
+I wrote full-time for The Grand Rapids Press from 1985 to 2009, and retired in 2015 after 20 years as a columnist on faith and values.
 I became Religion Editor in 1994, covering daily religion news, planning each week’s Religion section and writing features and columns for the section.
 Previously I was a feature writer for the Flair section, and covered education and Wyoming city government for The Press.